 IP paralegal firms and their work

-Paralegals are constantly needed by a reputable law firm with a growing IP practice.
+A reputable law firm with a growing IP practice constantly needs paralegals.
 You’ll help them run the office daily and participate in client portfolio management.
 You will be able to work with every team member thanks the flexible working arrangements, which will keep your duties varied.
 In a law firm, an IP paralegal’s principal responsibilities include the following: